mcclure/magus-tutorial/index.md

         git clone https://github.com/pingdynasty/FirmwareSender.git

     - Below I'll call the directory you checked this out to `$SENDER_DIR`.
-You can save that to a shell variable with ```export SENDER_DIR=`pwd` ```.
+You can save that to a shell variable by `cd`ing into the checkout directory and running ```export SENDER_DIR=`pwd` ```.

-7. Open the Visual Studio solution in Builds/VisualStudio2015, click the menu at the top that says "Debug" and switch to "Release", select "Build Solution" in the Build menu.
+7. Open the Visual Studio solution in `$SENDER_DIR/Builds/VisualStudio2015`, click the menu at the top that says "Debug" and switch to "Release", select "Build Solution" in the Build menu.

 8. Run: